PotatoJean/TCPDumpProject/README.md

 <h1>Analyze Network Traffic with TCPDump</h1>

 <h2>Description</h2>
-TCP dump is a popular networking utility used by IT and networking professionals worldwide to capture and analyze TCP traffic within a network.
+TCP dump is a popular networking utility used by IT and networking professionals worldwide to capture and analyze TCP traffic within a network.</br>

 Goal of Project: to create a script to monitor the traffic of a particular website, analyze the traffic coming in and out between that particular website and your workstation.
 <br />